invoiceninja/flutter-package/README.md

 import 'package:invoiceninja/invoiceninja.dart';
 ```

 The `InvoiceNinja` class provides an SDK for the public Invoice Ninja storefront routes which support reading the list of products and creating/finding clients and invoices.

-If each user of the app is accessing their own account you can use the `InvoiceNinjaAdmin` class to support editing records using token authentication.
+You can use the `InvoiceNinjaAdmin` class to support editing records using token authentication.

 ## Storefront API